AePS Security Guide: How to Prevent Fraud and Biometric Misuse

 Educate Yourself Regularly

-Fraudsters continuously develop new tricks.
-To protect yourself effectively, you need to stay informed about the latest types of scams and security practices.
+Fraudsters continuously devise new deceptive tactics.
+To protect yourself effectively, it is imperative to remain informed about the latest types of scams and security practices.
 Follow official advisories from your bank, the RBI, and government bodies like UIDAI.
-Regular education helps you recognise threats before they can harm you.
+Regular education facilitates the recognition of threats before they can cause harm.

 Knowledge is power when it comes to digital security.